 Alongside this, many of her ceramic sculptures are a fusion of human and landscape forms.
 Hand-built stoneware geomorphic heads, referencing the mining landscapes of her birthplace, are enhanced using a variety of glazes and stains and are often wood fired to produce exciting and contrasting surfaces.

-Her work has won several awards including 1st Prize Nocturne Category Paint Out Norwich (2018), the International Festival Choice in the Buxton Spa Prize Open Art Competition (2017), the Thoresby Open First Prize (2017), the 1851 Prize at the Oxford Open plein air competition (2015), the Wilson Browne prize at the Leicester Open26 Exhibition (2015) and the Winsor & Newton Award at Patchings in 2015.
+Her work has won several awards including 1st Prize Oil Painting Category Paint Out Norfolk at the Sainsbury Centre (2019), 1st Prize Nocturne Category Paint Out Norwich (2018), the International Festival Choice in the Buxton Spa Prize Open Art Competition (2017), the Thoresby Open First Prize (2017), the 1851 Prize at the Oxford Open plein air competition (2015), the Wilson Browne prize at the Leicester Open26 Exhibition (2015) and the Winsor & Newton Award at Patchings in 2015.
 She was also exhibition prize winner of the Thoresby Open Exhibition in 2011 and 2015, and won the Tony Wilkinson prize as part of the Thoresby 2011 open.
-Her work was also shortlisted for the 2017 Sir John Hurt Art Prize (part of the Holt Festival).
+She has twice been shortlisted (2019 & 2017) for the Sir John Hurt Art Prize (part of the Holt Festival).